 The low table in front of the couch already had a tea service tray atop it, and Kiernan sat on the cushion next to her and prepared a steaming cup for each of them.
 “I am Grandmaster Kiernan,” he said, “but I prefer students just call me Professor Kiernan.
-Is it alright if I call you Sebastien?”
-He asked, his tone making it clear that he expected her to eagerly agree.
+Is it alright if I call you Sebastien?” he asked, his tone making it clear that he expected her to agree eagerly.

 She nodded silently.

-“One of my former students sent me this tea all the way from the Dragon Well area of Longjing, which is a small province to the East known for its tea.”
+“One of my former students sent me this tea all the way from the Dragon Well area of Longjing, which is a small province in the East known for its tea.”
 He motioned to the cream and sugar, but Sebastien shook her head, accepting a plain cup.
 “Cookie?” he offered.
-“I know you young people burn through calories almost as quickly as they hit your stomachs, and I hear the cafeteria foods leaves something to be desired.”
+“I know you young people burn through calories as quickly as they hit your stomachs, and I hear the cafeteria food leaves something to be desired.”

 “I understand you are in Ilma’s class section.
 An interesting woman.
 How are you enjoying it?”

 “She’s a good teacher,” Sebastien said cautiously.
 “She tries to make us think, not just regurgitate information.”

 Kiernan nodded.
 “So I hear.
 And your other classes?
 How are you finding the University so far?”

 “I enjoy my classes,” Sebastien said.
 She wasn’t going to start complaining about Pecanty here.

 “I’m not surprised.
 I hear you are a rather impressive student, despite your…unfortunate background.
 Your current guardian is Lord Dryden?
 It must be hard, without parents alive to guide you,” Kiernan said searchingly.